 A theatrical production of Exil, directed by Stefan Pucher, has opened at the Munich Kammerspiele, with an accompanying reading of correspondence between Lion Feuchtwanger and fellow exiled Jewish author (and Nobel Prize for Literature nominee) Arnold Zweig.

-“Edgar plays with toys, listens to his mother playing piano, and eavesdrops on adult conversations between his father (the director of an academic publishing house) and his famous uncle, author Lion Feuchtwanger.”
+“Edgar plays with toys, listens to his mother playing piano, and eavesdrops on adult conversations between his father (the director of an academic publishing house) and his famous uncle, author Lion Feuchtwanger. […] An exceptionally powerful and emotionally charged story.”
 New York Journal of Books

 “The title of this memoir says it all.
 A young Jewish boy growing up in Munich in the 1930s, Feuchtwanger writes about living across the street from Hitler, the future mass murderer he could see through his window.”
 New York Times Book Reviews, New and Noteworthy

 The International Feuchtwanger Society Conference 2017, with the title ‘France as Host Country to German-speaking (in particular German-Jewish and Austrian-Jewish) Émigrés between 1933 and 1940: Forms and Media of Public Memory Culture,’ will be held in Paris from October 12th -14th 2017.
 A copy of my paper for this conference, entitled ‘Die Geschwister Oppermann: A German Jewish Family in Extremis,’ is available here.